isabella232/advertising-cloud-learn.en/help/integrations/analytics/analytics-segments-a4adc.md

 ---
-title: Create Analytics Segments for Activation and Reporting
+title: Create [!DNL Analytics] Segments for Activation and Reporting
 description: Learn how to use Advertising Cloud dimensions to create segments for cleaner reporting and analysis.
 exl-id: f797e982-e49d-4038-982e-f2635e56591b
 ---
-# Create Analytics Segments for Activation and Reporting (A4AdC)
+# Create [!DNL Analytics] Segments for Activation and Reporting

+*Advertisers with [!DNL Adobe Analytics for Advertising Cloud]*

 Learn how to use Advertising Cloud dimensions to create segments for cleaner reporting and analysis.